On gluing and splitting series invariants of plumbed 3-manifolds: Background

 Alternatively, the plumbing construction may be realized by performing Dehn surgery along a framed link.
 Specifically, the \emph{framed link} $L(\Gamma)$ corresponding to a plumbing tree $\Gamma$ consists of an unknotted component with framing $m_v$ for each vertex $v$ of $\Gamma$, with two unknotted components chained together whenever the corresponding vertices in $\Gamma$ are connected by an edge.

-Neumann showed that two plumbing graphs represent the same 3-manifold up to orientation-preserving diffeomorphism if and only if they are related by a finite sequence of combinatorial moves \cite{neumann1981calculus}.
+Neumann showed that if two plumbing graphs represent the same 3-manifold up to orientation-preserving diffeomorphism, then they are related by a finite sequence of combinatorial moves \cite{neumann1981calculus}.
 The only such moves between two plumbing \textit{trees} are the five moves given in Figure \ref{fig:Neumann} and their inverses.